-In certain situations, such as, a CMC reflash, may remove the cache file but leave CMC power active.
+In certain situations, for example, a CMC reflash, might remove the cache file but leave CMC power active.
 In this situation, the CMC does not know which MACs on a given embedded switch port are host and which are BMC and gets the order randomly incorrect.
 It then caches the incorrect order.
 To fix this for each CMC, turn the power off with pfctl, zero out the MAC cache file, and reset each CMC.
-Then have blademond start over from scratch (see "Restarting the blademond Daemon (SGI ICE Clusters Only)" on page 161).
-Perform the following steps:
+Then have blademond start over from scratch (see "Restarting the blademond Daemon (SGI ICE Clusters Only)" on page 185).